-We cannot understand a sphinx’s mind, Yoshi said.
+We cannot understand a biped’s mind, Yoshi said.
 To attempt it is a fool’s errand.
-For, while a sphinx might be tall as a cat’s leap, it is their mind that truly takes them to heights unknown.
+For, while a human might stand as tall as a cat’s leap, it is their innovation and imagination that truly takes them to heights unknown.

-It is their mind that allows them to conjure an obscure item out of a hat at any given moment, whether a treat or a toy or one of their bizarre, magical contraptions.
+It is not their gangly limbs and halting gait, but instead their minds that make them such sphinx-like creatures.
+It is their reason that allows them to conjure any obscure item out of a hat at any given moment – whether a treat or a toy or one of their bizarre, arcane contraptions.

-It is their mind that allows them to make their geometrically compressed sounds, to transform their gestures into the air itself, to communicate ideas through the space around us by wizardry we know not, ideas more dense than any we can tolerate, even the simplest of which take us days and days and days of constant repetition to truly learn.
+And it is their circuitous spirit that allows them to make their mysterious sounds, to translate all their gestures and assertions into the air itself, to communicate entire worlds through the space around us by knotted wizardry we know not, underpinning each word with concepts and ways of being more dense than any we can tolerate, even the simplest of which take us days and days and days of constant repetition to truly learn.

 Indeed, for us this kind of understanding takes generations of careful interaction and coordination to build together, but to them it is simply spoken – no more than an instant.

-Thus does the love of a sphinx come to us by way of their mind, even though the mind of a sphinx can never be ultimately known to us.
+Thus, even though the love of a human comes to us by way of their mind, the mind of a human can never be ultimately known to us.

 To our focused attentions, they will always appear as a strange attractor, and these unusual powers make them difficult to predict, difficult to understand.

-The real reward, the sphinx would tell you, is a moment shared with us.
-And even though, like I said, we can never know the mind of a sphinx, I can assure you this conjecture holds, though of course it can never be proven for certain.
+The real reward, they would tell you, is a moment shared with us.
+And even though, like I said, we can never know the mind of a hominid, I can assure you this conjecture holds, though of course it can never be proven for certain.

-They are curious masters indeed, the sphinxes, but in my actions I choose to believe, that in their heart of hearts, they truly love us.
+They are curious masters indeed, the humans, but in my actions I have always chosen to believe, that in their heart of hearts, they cannot help but truly love us.